Kash Patel: Chief of staff to the secretary of defense (2020–2021)

 In November 2020, Trump dismissed Esper, naming Christopher C. Miller as acting defense secretary.
-Patel was appointed Miller's chief of staff; he previously worked for Miller at the National Security Council and was well-regarded by him.
-A senior national security official described Miller as a "frontman", while Patel and Ezra Cohen, the under secretary of defense for intelligence, were "calling all the shots".
-Patel oversaw the Department of Defense's transition efforts during the presidential transition of Joe Biden; according to The New York Times, transition officials expressed distrust of Patel, viewing him as a Trump loyalist.
-The Washington Post and other media outlets reported on May 8 that he was intentionally blocking the transition.
-The Department of Defense denied those reports, saying that he had delegated his responsibility to another transition official.
+Patel was appointed Miller's chief of staff; he had previously worked for Miller at the National Security Council and was well-regarded by him.
+An unnamed senior national security official told Vanity Fair that Miller was "the frontman" while Patel and Ezra Cohen, the under secretary of defense for intelligence, were "calling all the shots".

+Patel oversaw the Department of Defense's transition efforts during the presidential transition of Joe Biden; On December 4, The Washington Post called Patel a "perceived Trump loyalist".
+On December 5, NBC News reported he was blocking the transition.
+The Department of Defense denied those reports, saying Patel had delegated transition responsibilities to a career civilian official.
+According to The New York Times, transition officials expressed distrust of Patel, viewing him as a Trump loyalist.

 Patel supported an internal proposal to separate the National Security Agency from United States Cyber Command.
-Documents provided to the House Select Committee on the January 6 Attack and accounts of officials allege that Patel discussed security at the Capitol before and during the January 6 Capitol attack, and that he repeatedly contacted Mark Meadows, Trump's chief of staff, on the day of the attack.

-In April, Trump devised a plan to oust FBI director Christopher A. Wray and to appoint William Evanina to lead the bureau, while Patel would become deputy director.
-Attorney General William Barr halted the plan, threatening to resign.
 In December 2020, Trump sought to appoint Patel as the deputy director of the Central Intelligence Agency.
 In response, CIA director Gina Haspel threatened to resign.
-At the annual Army–Navy Game that month, Mark Milley, the chairman of the Joint Chiefs of Staff, confronted White House chief of staff Mark Meadows, repeatedly and loudly asking whether Patel was going to replace Wray or Haspel.
-In the final days of Trump's presidency, Mike Lindell, the founder and chief executive of My Pillow, went to the White House; Jabin Botsford, a photographer for The Washington Post, captured a document Lindell was holding that read, "Move Kash Patel to CIA Acting".
+At the annual Army–Navy Game that month, chairman of the Joint Chiefs of Staff Mark Milley confronted White House chief of staff Mark Meadows, repeatedly and loudly asking whether Patel was going to replace Wray or Haspel.
+In response to now disproven theories about Italian interference in the 2020 election, later dubbed "Italygate", Patel called acting deputy attorney general Richard Donoghue to inquire.
+Miller separately contacted an attaché in Rome to request an investigation.

+In the final days of Trump's presidency, My Pillow founder and chief executive Mike Lindell went to the White House; Jabin Botsford, a photographer for The Washington Post, captured a document Lindell was holding that read, "Move Kash Patel to CIA Acting".
 In April 2022, Patel told an audience that he had advised Trump to fire senior Department of Justice officials.